wojciechmarek/modern-dashboard/README.md

 - does not support mobile views (due to the `desktop first approach),
 - allows to change the color theme.

+## Design style

+The application follows the **flat design** style.
+The main characteristics are:
+- avoiding the shadows to highlight the hierarchy, e.g., modal windows (because they introduce a 3rd dimension),
+- playing with the blurs and hues of the colors to show the hierarchy.

 ## Used technologies

 - 🎁 **Repository:** Monorepo with NX
 - 🧰 **Frameworks:** Angular 16, NestJS
-- 🛠️ **Tools:** yarn, eslint, prettier, husky, conventional commits, storybook, docker, mongodb, graphql, apollo, chart.js
+- 🛠️ **Tools:** yarn, eslint, prettier, husky, conventional commits, storybook, docker, graphql, apollo, chart.js
 - 🎨 **Styling:** scss, css variables, BEM notation, lucide icons, smooth-corners
 - 🧪 **Testing:** cypress, jest
 - ☁️ **Database:** MongoDB with Change Streams, typeORM